Last Updated on Aug 9, 2022

-But what makes Apple Mail advanced is Mail Drop feature.
+But how Mail Drop feature takes Apple Mail to an advanced level?
 This feature allows you to share the files(such as PDFs, Images, and Videos) for up to 5GB.
 However, many other third-party applications make the users share huge files using their platform without any disturbance.
 But at last, having the best and most secured Apple Mail App, then why go with different ways to share the large files on Mac?

 How To Share Large File Attachments For Upto 5GB In Mac Mail

 Mail drop using iCloud Drive results in an easier way to share important data and files without playing around with security and privacy feature.
+This tool is handy, efficient, and super safe.
 Moreover, it allows the user to Retrieve The Data On Mac if lost.
-It’s handy, efficient, and super safe.

 Ensure To Turn ON Mail Drop For Mail Account On Mac Computer